 A multi-state settlement agreement between PayPal Charitable Giving Fund (PPGF) and almost two-dozen states was announced to address issues of transparency and PPGF’s website disclosures.
-One notable area state regulators found lacking was disclosure by PPGF of the fact that PPGF could exercise its “variance power” to reassign a donor’s gift if the selected charity did not pass PPGF’s vetting process.
+One notable area about which state regulators raised concerns was disclosure by PPGF of the fact that PPGF could exercise its “variance power.

 Variance power is a common topic of conversation at the Council and community foundations often ask how explicitly variance power must be disclosed to donors.
 Per the settlement agreement, PPGF must modify its disclosures to ensure that donors:

 - know they are donating to PPGF and not directly to the eventual charitable recipient;

 - the fees associated with use of the platform;

 - the length of time it may take for a gift to reach its eventual charitable recipient; and

 - that PPGF has the ability to redirect gifts to other charitable recipients using its variance power (and PPGF must inform donors when this happens).

 The settlement also requires disclosure regarding the advantages of being a PayPal enrolled charity compared with a nonenrolled charity.